IBM/ibm-software-hub-argocd/doc/install-cluster-singleton.md

 ## Prerequisites

 1. Prepare an OpenShift cluster with proper storage classes required by CPD.
 Login to the cluster as a cluster admin
 2. Install ArgoCD on your cluster.
-Follow steps in https://github.ibm.com/IBMSoftwareHub/ibm-software-hub-argoCD/wiki/Deploy-ArgoCD.
-Do NOT use community version of ArgoCD.
-3. Configure ArgoCD to pull from https://github.ibm.com/IBMSoftwareHub/ibm-software-hub-argoCD.git repo.
-See https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/.
-Use GitHub token as password here.

 ## Procedure for Install/Upgrade